vprelovac/genetic-sleeping-queens/README.md

 # Genetic Sleeping Queens

 This is an exploration of AI strategies for card game "Sleeping Queens".
-Besides a heuristic strategy, I also wanted to experiment with  using genetic algorithms.
+Beside the heuristic strategy, I also wanted to experiment with using genetic algorithms.

 ## Usage